 We honor these credit cards:

-Wildlife Systems, Inc. offers pronghorn antelope hunts on the sprawling A.S.
+Formed in 1987, Wildlife Systems offers pronghorn antelope hunts on the sprawling A.S.
 Gage Ranch, located in Brewster and Presidio counties.
 This region has historically been noted as being a popular destination for hunters who are interested in pursuing this most unique game animal in a part of the country that is big and unspoiled.
-Some people refer to this area as the Big Bend Region of Texas, and is indeed a stone’s throw from Big Bend National Park and Big Bend Ranch State Park, but what makes this part of the world so special is the pristine character of the Chihuahuan Desert that is comprised of millions of acres of huge, privately-owned lands that have been undeveloped and offer panoramic views that are simply breath-taking.
+Some people refer to this area as the Big Bend Region of Texas and is indeed a stone’s throw from Big Bend National Park and Big Bend Ranch State Park, but what makes this part of the world so special is the pristine character of the Chihuahuan Desert that is comprised of millions of acres of huge, privately-owned lands that have been undeveloped and offer panoramic views that are simply breath-taking.
 The short-grass prairies of this area offer excellent habitat for pronghorns, as well as a great diversity of other wildlife.

 Pronghorn antelope are unique game animals, found exclusively in North America.
 Abundant throughout various areas of the West and Southwest, these animals are typical antelope in that they prefer to inhabit relatively open terrain where they can take advantage of their exceptional eyesight.
 One thing that does separate pronghorns from all other antelope species, and all other horned ungulates, is their horn structure.
 They are the only species to annually shed their horn sheath, and they are also the only animal to have a forked horn design.
 They are well known for their high-speed mobility and commonly referred to as the fastest land mammal in North America, thus making pronghorn antelope hunting an exciting and challenging experience.
 A mature buck may sport horns up to 17 inches in length but anything over 13 inches is considered desirable and most of our hunters take 14” – 15” antelope.
 They will normally weigh between 110-140 live weight.